draeder/entangler/README.md

 You may pass in your own string for `opts.password`.
 This is the TOTP secret, which gets converted to a Base32 encoded SHA256 hash of the passed in string.

 #### `opts.pin = [string || number]` default = ''
-You may supply a pin, which can be either a string or a number, as an optional additional security measure to protect the entangler instance.
+You may supply a pin, which can be either a string or a number, as an optional additional security measure to protect the Entangler instance.

 #### `opts.timeout = [msec]` default = 5 minutes (1000 * 60 * 5 msec )
 The amount of time in milliseconds since this peer's first passcode entry attempt.
 Once this timeout has been met or exceeded, this peer can no longer make attempts.